John Miller (offensive lineman, born 1993)

-John Miller (born August 12, 1993) is an American football guard who is a free agent.
-He was drafted by the Buffalo Bills with the 81st overall pick in the third round of the 2015 NFL Draft.
-He played college football at Louisville.
+John Miller (born August 12, 1993) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Louisville Cardinals.
+He was selected by the Buffalo Bills with the 81st overall pick in the third round of the 2015 NFL draft.
+He also played for the Cincinnati Bengals, Carolina Panthers, and Jacksonville Jaguars.

 College career

 Miller made 46 career starts at left guard for Louisville.
-He was an honorable mention All-ACC pick as a senior.
+He was an honorable mention All-Atlantic Coast Conference pick as a senior.
 In 2015, he participated in the Senior Bowl.

 Professional career

 Buffalo Bills

 Despite his dependable college career, a poor combine hurt Miller's draft stock.
-He was drafted by the Buffalo Bills in the third round of the 2015 NFL Draft.
+He was drafted by the Buffalo Bills in the third round of the 2015 NFL draft.
 With a strong offseason, Miller was named the starting right guard for 2015.

 In 2017, Miller started the first four games at right guard before losing the starting job to veteran Vladimir Ducasse.

 In 2018, Miller started 15 games at right guard, missing one with an ankle injury.